Jasmine Abrams

 Jasmine Abrams (born 14 March 1994) is a Guyanese Olympic athlete.

 Career

 In January 2020, Abrams set a new national indoor record in the 60 metres.
 In July 2021, she qualified to represent Guyana at the delayed 2020 Summer Olympics in Tokyo.
 She finished seventh in her heat in the Athletics at the 2020 Summer Olympics – Women's 100 metres running 11.79 seconds.

+Abrams retired from professional track and field in 2025.
+She competed in the 2026 Enhanced Games.

 Personal life

 Abrams was born in New York City to Guyanese parents.
 Her sister Aliyah Abrams is also an Olympic athlete.